How To Buy a Duplex, Triplex, or Fourplex With an FHA Multifamily Loan

 Ready to become a homeowner and investor at the same time?
 Here’s how.

-Buying a multifamily property is similar to buying any other property with some additional steps.
+Buying a multifamily property is similar to buying any other property, but with some additional steps.

 Advantages of Buying a Duplex Versus Single-Family

 You also become a homeowner and a real estate investor with one home purchase.
-After one year, you can move out of the home and rent out both units, amplifying your investing efforts.
+After one year, you can move out of the home and rent out all the units, amplifying your investing efforts.

 You can also set yourself up for future cash flow.
 It is more difficult to turn a profit each month renting out a single-family home.
 A duplex can often churn out a lot more income versus your payment.
 And when you're looking at a triplex or fourplex, it's even more realistic.
 Plus, when you rent out the whole property someday, you have more than one tenant to help pay the mortgage.